 74 Pages Posted: 6 Apr 2020 Last revised: 30 Jan 2024

-We model how ETFs compete.
+We analyze how ETFs compete.
 Drawing on a new model and empirical analysis, we show that ETF secondary market liquidity plays a key role in determining fees and leads to liquidity clienteles.
-More liquid ETFs charge higher fees in equilibrium and attract shorter horizon investors that are more sensitive to liquidity than to fees.
-The higher turnover of these investors sustains the ETF's high liquidity, allowing the ETF to maintain a higher fee and extract a rent.
-These liquidity rents create a first-mover advantage among ETFs and impact investor welfare.
-Our empirical tests confirm the presence of liquidity clienteles and show that ETF fee differentials provide a novel measure of the value of liquidity.
-Our findings resolve the apparent paradox that ETFs with higher fees than their competitors can not only survive, but flourish in equilibrium due to the value of liquidity.
+More liquid ETFs charge higher fees and attract short-horizon investors who are more sensitive to liquidity than to fees.
+Higher turnover from these investors sustains the ETF's high liquidity, allowing the ETF to extract a rent through its fee, and creating a first-mover advantage.
+Liquidity segmentation generates welfare losses.
+Our findings resolve the apparent paradox that higher-fee ETFs can not only survive, but flourish in equilibrium.

 Keywords: ETFs, liquidity, competition, trading volume